Sitecore/developer-portal/data/markdown/partials/integrations/blueprint-xm-cdp.md

 ![Sequence diagram showing the DOM being personalized with Web Experiences.][11]

-#### Personalizing the web channel using “Full Stack Experiences” in Sitecore CDP.
+#### Personalizing the web channel using “Full Stack Experiences” in Sitecore SmartHub CDP.

 When personalizing the web channel by using “Full Stack Experiences”, the DOM is changed on the server and is sent to the client with the personalization changes already applied.
 This removes the need to mask the DOM changes from the user as they have already been processed on the server and full built HTML is returned to the client.
-This is achieved this by using the Stream API provided by Sitecore CDP, You can get an introduction on how to interact with the Stream API on our documentation site here: https://doc.sitecore.com/cdp/en/developers/sitecore-customer-data-platform--data-model-2-0/overview-of-sitecore-cdp-stream-apis.html
+This is achieved this by using the Stream API provided by Sitecore SmartHub CDP, You can get an introduction on how to interact with the Stream API on our documentation site here: https://doc.sitecore.com/cdp/en/developers/sitecore-customer-data-platform--data-model-2-0/overview-of-sitecore-cdp-stream-apis.html

 The sequence diagram below shows data flow between the different systems to facilitate the personalization of the web channel, when using “Full Stack Experiences”.